 Interested students must pair up with a potential supervisor, develop a project together, then apply for funding.
 Supervisors must be members of the Biochemical Society for at least 12 months prior to the closing date of the grants.
 The student does not need to be a member of the Society, but when ranking proposals preference will be given to student members.

-Applications for the 2019 round are now closed.
-Applications for the 2020 round will open on 24 September 2019.
+Applications for the 2020 scheme are now open and will close on 28 February 2020.
 See Criteria and Guidelines for more.

 For general information on the grants, or any questions, please contact the Education department.